-Federal taxable wages are earnings subject to federal taxes.
+Federal taxable wages are all earnings that, by law, are subject to federal taxes and must have taxes withheld.
 The Internal Revenue Service enforces the collection of Social Security tax, Medicare tax and federal income tax – federal taxes that employers withhold from employee's paychecks.
-Different types of income can make up an employee's taxable wages.
+However, many different types of income can make up an employee's taxable wages.

 Video of the Day

 The employer reports the employee's federal taxable wages for the year in box 1 of her W-2 form.
-If she does not have nontaxable deductions then her entire compensation for the year should be included in box 1.
+This is a critical document as it details an employee's earnings n the past year, as well as the amount of withholding.
+If an employee does not have nontaxable deductions then her entire compensation for the year should be included in box 1.
 If she has taxable deductions, box 1 should show her pay after these deductions have been subtracted from her annual gross income.

 Most employers use payroll software that run the relevant calculations automatically and pre-fill the W-2.